pellcorp/creality-wiki/docs/faq.md

 ota: stoped success
 ```

 Then you can logout of your ssh session and power cycle your printer.
-Its a good idea to factory reset your printer before installing just to be sure all remnants of the CFS abomination has been excised!
+It is a good idea to factory reset your printer just to be sure all remnants of the CFS abomination has been excised!

 !!! note